jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Profile Export`

-This causes the export to run wrapped in a python CProfile function. profiling information will pe printed to the script editor.
+This causes the export to run wrapped in a python CProfile function. profiling information will be printed to the script editor.

-`Autodetect Alpha`
+`Auto detect Alpha`

-This option will cause textures to have an autodetect alpha flag set in the appleseed scene meanig appleseed will guess whetehr to use the image luminance or alpha channel as an alpha value as an input for shading nodes.
+This option will cause textures to have an auto detect alpha flag set in the appleseed scene meaning appleseed will guess whether to use the image luminance or alpha channel as an alpha value as an input for shading nodes.

 `Force Linear Texture Interpretation`

-mayaseed currently doesn not respect maya color magement, because of this its sometimes desirable to set all textures in the scene to linear space, otherwise all textures are assumed to be sRGB,
+mayaseed currently does not respect Maya color management, because of this its sometimes desirable to set all textures in the scene to linear space, otherwise all textures are assumed to be sRGB,

 `Force Linear Color Interpretation`